csci1710/public-examples/2024/bst/README.md

 * `bst_1.frg`: a Relational Forge model of binary trees
 * `bst_2.frg`: a Relational Forge model of binary search trees (BSTs), using two different invariants
 * `bst_3.frg`: a Temporal Forge model of search-descent through a BST, trying both invariants
+* `bst_4.frg`: a Temporal Forge model of search-descent through a BST, checking correctness
 * `bst.js`: visualization script for the Relational Forge models
 * `bst_temporal.js`: visualization script for the Temporal Forge model